 - Let someone know where you’re going before you go out foraging.

 Areas to Look for Edible PlantsSince many edible plants are classified as weeds you can start looking for plants in your lawn or other areas that are regularly cleared like parks and fields.
 Also, depending on the region of the United States you live in, edible plants will grow in different areas of the landscape.
 Generally, in humid regions, most of your edible plants will be found in a sunny area or clearing.
 In drier climates, your wild plants will be found near water sources.
 Also, if you're out in the woods or an unknown place, look for plants that are growing in abundance.
 Stay away from plants that you may only see one or two of in the area.
 If a plant is growing in large abundance, it is more likely to be non-toxic and edible.
 However, before eating that plant, always perform the universal edibility test (a test to determine if a plant will make you sick or not) on any plants you are not 100% sure of.
-For a more detailed guide of where to find plants, you can purchase a plant guide specific to your state.
-Also, The Sense of Survival gives great tips about finding and preparing edible plants.
+For a more detailed guide of where to Replace plants, you can purchase a plant guide specific to your state.
+Also, The Sense of Survival gives great tips about Replaceing and preparing edible plants.

 How to Avoid Deadly PlantsThe Art of Manliness gives eight features of poisonous plants to watch out for: